vexy-books/llm/src_docs/md/ch15-whats-next.md

 ### What to watch

-- **Anthropic's computer use**: General-purpose GUI agents are coming
+- **Anthropic's computer use**: Now shipping.
+Watch adoption and trust patterns.
-- **OpenAI's Operator**: Rumored agent product for automated workflows
+- **OpenAI's Operator**: Launched.
+Monitor real-world reliability data.
-- **Standardization**: MCP or something like it becoming the tool protocol
+- **Standardization**: MCP adoption accelerating.
+Will it become the standard?

 ## Trend 4: multimodality matures

 ### What's happening

 Vision, audio, and video understanding are becoming default capabilities, not premium features.
-GPT-4o, Gemini, and Claude all handle images natively.
+GPT-5, Gemini 3 Pro, and Claude 4.5 all handle images natively.
 Real-time voice is here.

 ### What it means